villekf/OMEGA-doc/docs/source/corrections.rst

 Multi-resolution
 ^^^^^^^^^^^^^^^^

 It is possible to use the multi-resolution reconstruction without any extended FOV.
+This, however, does require you to use smaller "effective" FOV and then extending the FOV to the original size using ``options.eFOVLength``.
-However, note that by default the image volume is always cropped to the "effective" FOV.
+Note that by default the image volume is always cropped to the "effective" FOV.
 To save the multi-resolution volumes, you need to set ``CELL`` to true in: https://github.com/villekf/OMEGA/blob/master/source/cpp/structs.h#L10 and recompile the files.
 This outputs a cell matrix in MATLAB/Octave.
 The first element is the main volume.
 For Python, you also need to set ``options.storeMultiResolution = True`` before reconstruction in addition to the previous.
 The image is then output as a vector containing all the volumes in one vector.
 You need to manually separate them.

+This is currently not possible automatically, but it is possible to have specific volumes in specific regions, i.e. the main volume may not be the center volume.
+This requires modifying https://github.com/villekf/OMEGA/blob/master/source/m-files/setUpCorrections.m and https://github.com/villekf/OMEGA/blob/master/source/m-files/computePixelSize.m.
+Especially important are the correct FOV sizes, number of voxels per volume and the ``bx/y/z`` values, which correspond to the edges where the volumes begin.
+The reconstruction process should work fine as long as the aforementioned values are correctly adjusted.

 Offset correction
 -----------------